The Best New Forest & Dorset Road Trip Itinerary

-With fair-ground rides, crazy golf, amusements and a restored Victorian pier, Swanage is a very typical English bucket and spade holiday destination.
+With fair-ground rides, crazy golf, amusements, a restored Victorian pier and lots of spots to treat yourself to an English afternoon tea, Swanage is a very typical English bucket and spade holiday destination.
 It’s also a great spot from which to organise diving, coasteering activities and jet-ski safaris.

 Go Rock-Pooling at Kimmeridge

 Continuing east along the stunning Jurassic Coast, make a slight detour south to Kimmeridge Bay, which lies within a marine Special Area of Conservation and boasts great rock-pooling, safe snorkelling and easy fossil hunting.

 You won’t find much sand here, but huge slabs gently shelving into the sea, formed by oil trapped in rocks that were laid down on a stagnant sea floor millions of years ago.

 There’s a Wild Seas Centre where you’ll find information about what you can see snorkelling and rock-pooling.
 Take rock shoes or jelly sandals and check the tides before going, you won’t be able to snorkel if the tide is high.

 The road to Kimmeridge Bay, past the village, is privately owned and charges a £5 vehicle toll to access the bay.
 You can park and walk down from the village for free, it’s around 0.7 miles and a 15 minute walk, although uphill on the way back.

 Click here for our complete step-by-step road trip planning guide to help organise your perfect trip.